SunlayGGX/Storm/README.md

     - Increase/Decrease the physics time step change speed.
 Valid only if we are not in replay mode, or if CFL is disabled.

 # Scripting API

-Scripting is done with lua.
+The scripting language used is lua.
 You'll be able to send lua command to the engine from a plain text file that is watched once every "refreshTime" millisecond for any changes.
 Just save your file after modifying it and the content will be sent.
+An alternative would be to use the Storm-ScriptSender tool.
-There is also the initialization file that allows to customize further the initialization of the engine.
-This custom initialization is done after the engine ended its normal initialization.
+There is also the initialization file that allows to further customize the initialization of the engine.
+This custom initialization is done at the end of the engine's "normal" initialization.

-The reasons I decided to include a scripting API is because :
+The reasons we decided to include a scripting API is because :
-- we have too much inputs and too little keys to control all features I want to add.
-And it is starting to be a real bother to remember all keys.
+- We have too many inputs and too few keys to control all features we have to add.
+And it starts to be really bothersome.
-- we could control many instance of the application at the same time (just make them watch the same scripting file and they'll execute the command seemingly at the same time).
+- We could control many instance of the application at the same time and use the script langage as a way to synchronize animations.
-- Better control over the parameter (where key input uses pre-built-in default value or separate manipulation to control how the action will respond, we can just pass users parameters to the script to execute).
+- Better control over the parameters (we can use the exact value we want).
-- Script is the only way to control the application when it doesn't run in UI mode.
+- It is the only way to control the application when it doesn't run with a UI.

 ## Developpers notes